privacyguides/privacyguides.org/docs/real-time-communication.en.md

 Signal requires your phone number as a personal identifier.

-[Sealed Sender](https://signal.org/blog/sealed-sender/) is only enabled for users on your contact list but can be enabled for all recipients with the increased risk of receiving spam.
+[Sealed Sender](https://signal.org/blog/sealed-sender/) is only enabled for people in your contacts list, but can be enabled for all recipients with the increased risk of receiving spam.

 The protocol was independently [audited](https://eprint.iacr.org/2016/1013.pdf) in 2016.
 The specification for the Signal protocol can be found in their [documentation](https://signal.org/docs/).